Last modified September 29, 2021

 - Nodes in state Ready: The current number of worker nodes which are in state

-- Spot instances: The current number of worker nodes using spot instances.
+- Spot instances count: The current number of worker nodes using spot instances.

 - CPUs: The total number of CPU cores in this node pool.